huangatone/AI-C-PlusPlus-Qt/README.md

 # AI Learning Project
-## AIProject - OpenCV Project
+## AIProject - OpenCV and tesseract Project

 This project implemented with C++, Qt GUI project.

-It compiled on Mac system, deponed on OpenCV 3.4.0
+It compiled on Mac system, deponed on OpenCV 3.4.0,Google tesseract

 It will update later with Ubuntu version and Win10 64-bit version.